Definition of Quick Ratio

 The quick ratio is a financial ratio used to gauge a company's liquidity.
 The quick ratio is also known as the acid test ratio.

 The quick ratio differs from the current ratio in that some current assets are excluded from the quick ratio.
 The most significant current asset that is excluded is inventory.
-The reason is that inventory might not turn to cash quickly.
+The reason is that inventory might not be "quick" to turn to cash.